It is a collection of pus that develops in response to infection or trauma.

 If the abscess is less than 1 inch wide, the person will likely only receive intravenous antibiotics, antifungals, or antiviral medications.

-However, a doctor may need to drain a smaller abscess to determine which antibiotics will be the best.
+However, a doctor may need to drain a minor abscess to determine which antibiotics will be the best.

 If an abscess is more than 1 inch wide, the doctor will need to aspirate, drain, or trim it.